tfeb/tfeb-lisp-hax/README.md

 In the `let*`-style cases the declarations will apply to all duplicate variables.

-`special` declarations are an interesting case for sequenctial binding forms.
+`special` declarations are an interesting case for sequential binding forms.
 Consider this form:

 ```lisp
 (let*-values (((a) 1)